Huawei P20 Pro in review: The camera leader goes independent

 Processing: High quality and mirror-like

-The Huawei P20 Pro reflects: This is due to the glass back on the back.
-As a buyer, you have the choice between the colors black, blue, pink and "Twilight".
-The latter offers a gradient from purple to aquamarine.
-Is it the power button or the volume buttons: Everything is tight and well made.
-I was with the Huawei P20 Pro the last few months always on the road without a case.
-Except for a display foil that has come off a bit at the edge, I don't have a single scratch on the device - neither on the back nor on the display.
+The Huawei P20 Pro is reflective: This is due to the glass back on the back.
+As a buyer, you can choose between the colors black, blue, pink and "Twilight".
+The latter offers a color gradient from purple to aquamarine.
+Whether it is the power button or the volume buttons: everything is firmly in place and is of top quality.
+I have been using the Huawei P20 Pro without a case for the last few months.
+Apart from a screen protector that is now coming off a little at the edge, I don't have a single scratch on the device - neither on the back nor on the display.

-Due to the rounded edges, the P20 Pro really comfortable in the hand, even if it often almost slips out of your hand.
-This is due to the slippery back - so smooth that it even slides down on its own on slightly sloping tables.
-Also a bit annoying: The back is completely covered with fingerprints after just a few minutes.
-It was really a bit of a challenge to photograph test images without fingerprints.
-In addition, the P20 Pro also dustproof and watertight according to IP67.
+The rounded edges make the P20 Pro really comfortable to hold, even if it almost slips out of your hand often.
+This is due to the slippery back - so smooth that it even slides down on its own on slightly slanted tables.
+Also a bit annoying: the back is completely covered in fingerprints after just a few minutes.
+It was really a bit of a challenge to take test photos without fingerprints.
+In addition, the P20 Pro is also dust and waterproof according to IP67.

 Display: 6,1 inches with notch

-Like almost every smartphone in 2018, the Huawei P20 Pro equipped with a notch - a notch at the top edge of the display.
-But this also has advantages: You can install a larger display without having to enlarge the frame much.
+Like almost every smartphone in 2018, the Huawei P20 Pro is equipped with a notch - a notch at the top of the display.
+But this also has advantages: You can install a larger display without having to increase the frame.
 Also practical: The Notch can be deactivated.
 The system then shows a black bar at this point in order to hide it, so to speak.
 Incidentally, the display has a resolution of Full HD + (2240 x 1080 pixels) and thus delivers all content razor-sharp.

 A bit of a shame: the entire screen surface can rarely be used due to the aspect ratio of 18,7: 9.
 Although there is a zoom on YouTube, it still only fills the display up to the notch - a black bar remains.
 As in the Huawei Mate 10 Pro you will often be asked by the system whether you want this app to be displayed in full screen mode.
 This message appears when developers have not yet optimized the app for the new aspect ratio.

-Performance: Multitasking and enough power despite the old Proprocessor
+Performance: Multitasking and enough power despite old processor

-Also this year Huawei uses the Kirin 970-Proprocessor from last year.
-You already have it in 2017 Proprocessor with AI chip in Mate 10 Pro installed.
-This means that it currently ranks well in the top 3 in benchmarks.
-The P20 scored in the benchmark test with Antutu Pro a score of almost 206.000 points.
-If you take a look at the rankings, you are currently in 20th place, just behind the OnePlus 5 and the Nokia 8.
+This year, Huawei is again using the Kirin 970 processor from last year.
+The processor with AI chip was already installed in the Mate 2017 Pro in 10.
+This means that it is currently well below the top 3 in benchmarks.
+In the benchmark test with Antutu, the P20 Pro achieved a score of almost 206.000 points.
+If you take a look at the rankings, it is currently in 20th place, directly behind the OnePlus 5 and the Nokia 8.
 At the top you can currently find next to the OnePlus 6 also the Samsung Galaxy S9 (Plus).
 A bit of a shame for a flagship killer.

-Key point power: In the P20 Pro A 4000mAh battery with quick charge function is installed.
-This can be charged in just under 1 hour and 5 minutes using “Huawei Quick-Charge”, and in 30 minutes to 60 Procharge cent.
-During my test, I achieved an SOT (screen on time - the time the display was switched on) of 8-9 hours on several days.
+Key point: Power: The P20 Pro has a 4000mAh battery with a quick-charge function.
+This can be fully charged in just under 1 hour 5 minutes using "Huawei Quick Charge" and to 30 percent in 60 minutes.
+During my test, I achieved a SOT (Screen on Time - the time the display was switched on) of 8-9 hours on several days.
 In addition, the smartphone lasted almost 1 1/2 days review.
-Means: No later than on the second day at noon you have to enter the P20 Pro recharge unless you are a really frugal user.
+This means that you have to charge the P20 Pro again by noon on the second day at the latest, unless you are a really frugal user.

 Camera: three times better?